venuswku/CoastSnap/README.md

       - Share > Send a link > Copy link
       - Example: https://goo.gl/maps/wgnan6X8yECkpb4C8
     - `mapEmbedLink`: link provided by Google Maps to embed an interactive map of the location.
+      - Click on Satellite view of the location
       - Share > Embed a map > Copy the provided link in the snippet of code
       - Example: copy the `src` value from the following code
         ```html